blockcypher/bcwallet/README.rst

 (then follow the instructions on the screen)

-If you don't have `pip` pre-installed on your machine you can install it `here <http://pip.readthedocs.org/en/stable/installing/>`_.
+If you don't have `pip` pre-installed on your machine you can `install pip here <http://pip.readthedocs.org/en/stable/installing/>`_.
 If for some reason `pip` doesn't work you can use `easy_install`, but `you really shouldn't do that <http://stackoverflow.com/questions/3220404/why-use-pip-over-easy-install>`_.

 Note that if you use an outdated version of pip you may get a scary ``InsecurePlatformWarning`` warning installing any package (including ``bcwallet``).
 As always, you should upgrade your pip to the latest version before installing any new software: